 David M. Hume, M.D., who performed Virginia’s first kidney transplant at MCV in 1957, was the program’s founding chair, followed by H.M.
 Lee, M.D., in 1973, Marc P. Posner, M.D., in 1997 and Dr. Levy in 2015.

 The center’s early team, which included Dr. Hume, Dr. Lee, Richard Lower, M.D., and others, completed work in the operating room and the lab that led to the development of surgical techniques that were adopted around the world.
 Their discoveries in tissue typing and immunosuppression led the way in saving lives through organ transplantation.

-Dr. Lower’s team played an instrumental role in the world’s first human heart transplant, and later in the official legal definition of brain death, opening the door for successful deceased donations from brain-dead patients whose hearts continue to beat.
+Dr. Lower’s team played an instrumental role in the world’s first human heart transplant.
+Controversy surrounding the lack of consent from the family of Bruce Tucker, whose heart was used in the transplant after he was declared braindead, has complicated the legacy of this medical breakthrough.
+Subsequent legal proceedings and medical ethics discussions have resulted in further refinements in the official legal definition of brain death, opening the door for successful deceased donations from brain-dead patients whose hearts continue to beat.

 Dr. Hume initiated a kidney sharing system with regional hospitals, which ultimately became the United Network for Organ Sharing.
 Today, UNOS facilitates all organ sharing across the U.S. and is still located in Richmond.